GatesLab/RSAseconds/README.md

 *high*: the upper-bound frequency.
 For adults this is typically .40.
 		Example: high = 0.40;

+*mindware*: here is where you can indicate if your data were outputted by MindWare.
+    Example: mindware = 'yes';

-After setting these values, you would simply type RSAsecondsMW9(where, low, high) for MindWare data or RSAseconds3(where, low, high) into the console.
+After setting these values, you would simply type RSAseconds(where, low, high) if you didn't use MindWare and RSAseconds(where, low, high, mindware) if you used MindWare.

 You can use this function on its own using these commands.
 If you would prefer, you can use the GUI instead (described below).